Edacheri: Community

-Kettungal Juma'at Palli is one of the oldest Masjid in this Village.
-In addition to this Nelloor Palli, Puthan Palli, Puthiyangadi Palli, Kommili Palli and Thalayi Palli, Kacheri palli are the major masjids of the Village.

-There is dargah of Malol kunjabdullah musaliyar located at Kalium Velli.
-The rifayi uroos celebrating every year is a major celebration, in which thousands of people from different areas from different religions gather at the dargah.

-'Vijaya Kalavedhi and Library ' one of the oldest Centre for arts and cultural center in the village.

-Political parties office

-AKG Center located at Edacheri town is the major office of Maxist Party.
-League House located at Puthiyangadi and Thalayi are the Party Center of Indian Union Muslim League.CPI office located at top of panchayath shopping complex.

-Marxist party's Political Jadha's and Conference are major events of the Edacheri towns.

-Panchayath

-The Panjayath was ruled by LDF from its origin of democratic rule.
-Most of the time there was no opposition elected for the Panchayath Sabha.

-Kaliyamvelli Puzha, a part of Mahe river is the main water source or agriculture in the area.

-It is also a main source of fish for the local people.
-Many local workers after their routine working hours move to the river side to have a catch...for food and for sport for a few.
+Law enforcement

+The Edacheri Police, a division of Kerala Police, is the police agency responsible for law enforcement and investigations within Edacheri as well as nearby towns such as Orkkatteri and Thalayi and the surrounding area.

 Transportation

-Edachery village connects to other parts of India through Vatakara city on the west and Kuttiady town on the east.
-National highway No.66 passes through Vatakara and the northern stretch connects to Mangalore, Goa and Mumbai.
+Edacheri connects to other parts of India through Vatakara city on the west and Kuttiady town on the east.
+National Highway 66 passes through Vatakara and the northern stretch connects to Mangalore, Goa and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
-The eastern Highway going through Kuttiady connects to Mananthavady, Mysore and Bangalore.
+The eastern highway going through Kuttiady connects to Mananthavady, Mysore and Bangalore.
 The nearest airports are at Kannur and Kozhikode.
 The nearest railway station is at Vatakara.

-The public transportation KSRTC and private bus are mostly depended on for transport.
-KSRTC bus service to Wayanad from Vadakara is having 2 stops at Edachery and Thalayi.
+The public KSRTC buses are mostly depended on for transport.
+KSRTC bus service to Wayanad from Vadakara has two stops at Edachery and Thalayi.

 Private buses to Thrissur, Kozhikkode, Vadakara, Iringannur, Nadapuram, Kuttiadi, Thottilpalam, Valayam, Parakkadavu, and Kakkattil are accessible from Edachery.

 There is a limited stop bus stop as well for long route buses.